plexescor/HPR/README.md

 ./HPR
 ```

 On first launch HPR automatically creates a desktop entry at `~/.local/share/applications/hpr.desktop`.
-This registers HPR with your desktop environment so it appears in your application launcher correctly.
-The entry is only written when missing or stale — HPR checks whether the `Exec=` and `Icon=` fields already point to the current binary, and only rewrites if they don't.
+The entry is only written when missing or stale -- HPR checks whether the `Exec=` and `Icon=` fields already point to the current binary, and only rewrites if they don't.

 > [!NOTE]
 > If you installed via the AUR, the system-wide desktop entry is already managed by the package.
 HPR detects this and skips the local entry entirely.